christoph1212/EEG_MMSE_Microstates_gf/README.md

 To reproduce the results from the paper, simply clone the repository and request the data from the authors.

+## Code Credits:
+We used the code from Dreszer et al. ([2020](https://doi.org/10.1002/hbm.25162)) for mMSE and PLSR analyses, and adapted their scripts to our data.
+You can find their GitHub Repository [here](https://github.com/IS-UMK/complexity/tree/master).

+For microstates analysis, we used the code from Thiele et al. ([2023](https://doi.org/10.1523/ENEURO.0345-22.2022)) and adapted their scripts to our data.
+Their GitHub Repository is available [here](https://github.com/jonasAthiele/BrainComplexity_Intelligence).

 ## Analysis Pipeline
 Make sure to stay in the directory of the script you run (e.g. Matlab script $\rightarrow$ Matlab directory), otherwise the script will have problems finding the other files.